-The course starts on January 10th with access to the e-learning course website and week one assignments.
+The course starts on January 15th with access to the e-learning course website and week one assignment.
 Once you receive your user name and password, you may participate in a variety of activities for self-directed learning, including reading assignments, exercises, sample materials to review, quizzes, and discussion questions.
 The course will be interactive, with opportunities for online and real-time discussion among students, and between students and instructors.
-The course also includes six webinars conducted on consecutive Tuesdays at 2:00 p.m.
-Eastern time starting on January 17, 2017.
+The course also includes six webinars conducted on consecutive Tuesdays at 2:00 p.m. eastern time starting on January 22, 2019.
 Each webinar lasts approximately 90 minutes, and is recorded and posted on the course website after the webinar is conducted.
 Although we encourage participants to attend the live webinars each week, you will be able to listen to and view a recording of any webinar you are unable to attend whenever you choose to do so.

 Please note that the course is geared toward individuals who have little to no prior immigration law experience and is open to attorneys and advocates.

 Course Requirements: Course participants are required to attend or view recordings of the course webinars and complete a weekly quiz in order to receive a course completion certificate at the end of the course.

 The instructors for this course will be CLINIC Training and Legal Support Attorneys.
 For questions about the course content, please contact Kristina Karpinski at firstname.lastname@example.org.